tess-jl/aws-developer-course/study_notes/3_AWS_Fundamentals.md

 1. Distributing load across machines (ELB)
 1. Scaling the services using an auto-scaling group (ASG)

--when start an instance have to have its operating system somewhere --> it's on a disc --> called storage = **EBS volume** -when launch an instance can have tags (key/value pairs which allow you to identify instance and classify it) **security group** = firewall around the instance --> make sure we can SSH into the instance
+-when start an instance have to have its operating system on **EBS volume** -when launch an instance can have tags (key/value pairs which allow you to identify instance and classify it)

--when lauch we need a key pair that allows us to SSH into the instance we just launched -once instance is going, if it's not free, billing starts

 ### SSH
--we have our EC2 machine via AWS with a public IP address and port 22--> want to access it with my machine--> we will access via CLI and port 22
+-we have our EC2 machine via AWS with a public IP address and port 22

-HOW TO:
--In instance console--> public IP, public DNS--> how we can connect over the web! --> copy the public IP address--> click on security group--> inbound rules--> check tcp protocol
+ --> copy the public IP address--> click on security group--> inbound rules--> check tcp protocol
--open a terminal

 -"ssh ec2-user@" followed by IP --> see that permission is denied --> because we *need to use the key pair file that downloaded immediately after I launched the instance*
--**"AWS course Tess$ ssh -i EC2tutorial.pem ec2-user@[IP address]"** -get a warning about unprotected private key file --> permission is 0644 --> private key can link --> will say bad permissions
--to fix: "chmod 0400 EC2tutorial.pem" and then rerun "ssh -i EC2tutorial.pem ec2-user@[IP address]" in CL --> NOW have SSH'd into the Amazon Linux 2 AMI, we're in the machine
+-**"AWS course Tess$ ssh -i EC2tutorial.pem ec2-user@[IP address]"** -get a warning about unprotected private key file --> permission is 0644 --> private key can link --> will say bad permissions --> fix: "chmod 0400 EC2tutorial.pem" and then rerun "ssh -i EC2tutorial.pem ec2-user@[IP address]" in CL --> NOW have SSH'd into the Amazon Linux 2 AMI, we're in the machine

-### EC2 Instance Connect (alternative to SSH from the CLI)
-HOW TO:
--go to EC2 console on AWS --> click connect button next to launch instance --> see options for how to connect and select EC2 instance connection, a browser-based instance connection --> ec2-user --> click connect --> in!
--STILL need SSH port 22 rule in instance for this to work

 ### Security Groups
--**default: all inbound traffic blocked, all outbound traffic allowed** -fundamental of AWS network security--> **act as a firewall to control how traffic will be allowed into my EC2 machines** -controls inbound and outbound traffic --> regulate access to ports, authorized IP ranges
+**security group** = firewall around the instance --> make sure we can SSH into the instance -**default: all inbound traffic blocked, all outbound traffic allowed** -fundamental of AWS network security--> **act as a firewall to control how traffic will be allowed into my EC2 machines** -controls inbound and outbound traffic --> regulate access to ports, authorized IP ranges